nubbsterr/ELK-SIEM-Setup/README.md

 Success!
 Update our packages then install elasticsearch.
 Run `sudo apt update -y && sudo apt install elasticsearch -y`.

-Now that elasticsearch is hopefully downloaded, we need to reload all running daemons and services on our VM.
+Now that elasticsearch is installed, we need to reload all running daemons and services on our VM.
 Since we are adding a new daemon (elasticsearch), this is necessary.
 It wasn't needed for SSH since we changed nothing with configuration files, and configuration is already handled by apt (to my knowledge) but for elasticsearch, we will be modifying our configuration files.

 We will want to confirm that elasticsearch is actually on our system, so run `sudo systemctl status elasticsearch.service`, we preferably want to see a 'dead' process.
 ![Yes I did a typo.](https://github.com/nubbsterr/ELK-SIEM-Setup/blob/main/screenshots/elasticsearch-success.png)

-Real talk, I included that typo so you know that I am human just like you.
-Creating this guide is both for my learning and so you can get a lovely homelab setup to enjoy cybersec :) We are officially finished the installation phase for elasticsearch and will now get to configuring it.
+Real talk, I included that typo to show that I am human just like you.
+Creating this guide is both for my learning and so you can get a lovely homelab setup to enjoy cybersec :) With that being said, we are officially finished the installation phase for elasticsearch and will now get to configuring it.

 # Configuring Elasticsearch and Running the Cluster
 This step is entirely for configuring elasticsearch; telling it how to run, what ports it needs, communication, etc.